nshams365/logs-analysis/README.md

 ## Project Goal
 To create a reporting tool that prints out a report based on data into the database.
 It is a [Python](https://www.python.org) program to connect to the database and performs queries to produce the report.

-The [PostgreSQL](https://www.postgresql.org) database contains server access log related to published articles and authors.
-The Python reporting tool will analyse those data into database and answer the following 3 questions asked for the fictional newspaper site.
+The [PostgreSQL](https://www.postgresql.org) database contains server access log related to published articles and authors of a fictional newspaper site.
+The Python reporting tool will analyse those data into database and answer the following 3 questions -

 	1. What are the most popular three articles of all time?
 	2. Who are the most popular article authors of all time?